- Home

 Seabrook’s floodplain contains several watersheds and other drainage features that convey water from the surrounding areas into the city on its way to the Gulf of Mexico.

-The Clear Creek watershed encompasses portions of Harris, Galveston, Brazoria and Fort Bend counties; 16 cities and 5 drainage/flood control districts.
+The Clear Creek watershed encompasses portions of Harris, Galveston, Brazoria, and Fort Bend counties; 16 cities, and 5 drainage/flood control districts.
 Clear Creek flows from west to east through Clear Lake and into Galveston Bay.
-The Clear Creek watershed covers approximately 197 square miles containing about 154 miles of open streams.
+The Clear Creek watershed covers approximately 197 square miles, containing about 154 miles of open streams.

 Armand Bayou is the largest tributary to Clear Creek and is a separate watershed.
 Located in southeast Harris County, Armand Bayou flows in a southward direction from its headwaters near Deer Park to its mouth at Clear Lake.
 The watershed covers about 60 square miles and contains about 86 miles of open streams.
 The watershed hosts the 2,000-acre Armand Bayou Park and Nature Center at its mouth.
-An ongoing study is investigating the possibilities of creating habitat along the upper two-thirds of the channel and of linking regional detention sites and parks in the watershed in order to establish recreational and habitat corridors.
+An ongoing study is investigating the possibilities of creating habitat along the upper two-thirds of the channel and linking regional detention sites and parks in the watershed to establish recreational and habitat corridors.

 -

-1100 Red Bluff RoadSeabrook, TX 77586
+1100 Red Bluff Road

 Assistant City Manager